SPG:Animations

 The animation system works as a simple counter, counting down the animation subimage for a specific number of frames (the duration), then updating the animation upon completion, and resetting the counter.

 The timings are very specifically coded however.
-For example, an animation might set the duration counter for it's subimages to 7, and counts down every frame after.
+For example, an animation might set the duration counter for its subimages to 7, and counts down every frame after.
 On the frame this counter reaches -1, the duration counter is reset and the subimage is increased.
 This means the subimage lasts for 1 frame more than the duration is actually set to.
 Bizarrely, to account for this the values in the game code are deliberately 1 less than the actual intended duration.
-So if an animation subimage needs to show onscreen for exactly 24 frames, the game actually uses a value of 23 in it's animation system.
+So if an animation subimage needs to show onscreen for exactly 24 frames, the game actually uses a value of 23 in its animation system.
 This is important to note.

 Process

 On the frame that the animation is first changed to a variable animation, the subimage will be set to the first of the animation (or another if specified), and the subimage duration timer will be set.
 On the next frame, the duration counter will begin decreasing by one each frame.
-Once the counter will reach -1, on that same frame the animation moves to the next subimage and the duration counter is set.
+Once the counter reaches -1, on that same frame the animation moves to the next subimage and the duration counter is set.
 On the next frame, the counter will begin to decrease again.

 A simplified code example for an animation counter setup similar to this would go as follows: